Three lanes. One engagement model. No surprises on the invoice.

 Recent example

 A multi-installation industrial software vendor needed to know what to charge an enterprise customer for a cloud-managed deployment.
 The incumbent hosting baseline was unavailable.
-We built a triangulated baseline from public cloud list pricing and typical partner-margin bands, modelled three pricing scenarios across two staffing postures, and delivered a per-installation pricing playbook plus an enterprise-side calculator the customer could populate with their own numbers.
-Forty-hour fixed-scope advisory.
+We built a triangulated baseline from public cloud list pricing and typical partner-margin bands, modelled three pricing scenarios across two staffing postures, and delivered a per-installation pricing playbook plus an enterprise-side calculator the customer could populate themselves.
 Read full case study →

 Cyber resilience & NFR advisory